JoaoMOBarros/Project1-CS193p/README.md

 5. Note: You must have Xcode installed on your machine to run the app.

 ## Usage
 To play the game, simply tap on any three cards that form a set.
 If the cards form a valid set, they will be removed from the board and you will earn points.
-If the cards do not form a valid set, they will remain on the board and you will receive a penalty.
 The game ends when there are no more sets left on the board.

 ## Contributors
 The app was created by Joao Marco Oliveira Barros.